ninjaPixel/meteor-test-app/readme.md

 # Meteor 2.6 + Mongo 1.14.1 Issue

+***
+THIS BRANCH HAS BEEN DOWNGRADED TO METEOR 2.5.6 AND MONGO 1.13.0

+THE ISSUE IS NOT PRESENT ON THIS BRANCH.

+***

 This repository demonstrates an issue with Mongo 1.14.1.

 Adding a new field to a document, with the following shape